OctopusDeploy/docs/docs/deployments/aws/ecs/index.md

 ### Configuration section

 Specify a name for your task definition.
-This name can be anything you want, as long as it meets the specified naming limitations.
+Up to 255 letters (uppercase and lowercase), numbers, hyphens, and underscores are allowed.

 ![ECS Step Configuration Section](images/ecs-configuration.png "width=500")